Last updated: 23 Sep 2022

 About the Geneva Toxic Free Talks

-Out of the three interrelated environmental crises we are facing — climate change, loss of biodiversity, and pollution — the wide intoxication of our planet and of our bodies through multiples ways of contamination, is the one that today remains in the shadow.
-Notably, it does not have a global treaty, like the UNFCCC for climate change or the CBD for the preservation of biodiversity and ecosystems.
+Out of the three interrelated environmental crises we are facing — climate change, loss of biodiversity, and pollution — the wide intoxication of our planet and of our bodies through multiple ways of contamination, is the one that today remains in the shadow.
+Notably, it’s covered by several specific treaties but does not have a global instrument, like the UNFCCC for climate change or the CBD for the preservation of biodiversity and ecosystems.

 Geneva: Global Hub for Tackling Toxics

-This does not mean that the issue is unaddressed.
-On the contrary, a number of international instruments and institutions exist, such as the Basel Convention which regulates wastes, the Stockholm Convention on eliminating persistent organic pollution or the Rotterdam Convention which enforces prior informed consent for international trade of hazardous chemicals.
+Among the specific treaties are a number of international instruments and institutions exist, such as the Basel Convention which regulates wastes, the Stockholm Convention on eliminating persistent organic pollution or the Rotterdam Convention which enforces prior informed consent for international trade of hazardous chemicals.
 The Secretariat of these three conventions are located in Geneva, which also hosts the Minamata Convention on Mercury.
 Other Geneva-based UN institutions, most notably WHO and ILO, are also concerned and trying to regulate the use of toxic substances.

 With the strong presence of such organizations, Geneva is a central place for those struggling against the threat of contamination from toxic substances.